cosmos/interchain-security/UPGRADING.md

 Upgrading a provider from `v4.0.0` to `v4.1.0` or `v4.1.0-lsm` requires state migrations, see relevant pull request [here](https://github.com/cosmos/interchain-security/pull/1762), as well as the corresponding migrators [here](https://github.com/cosmos/interchain-security/blob/release/v4.1.x/x/ccv/provider/migrations/migrator.go#L38) and [here](https://github.com/cosmos/interchain-security/blob/release/v4.1.x-lsm/x/ccv/provider/migrations/migrator.go#L38).
-Another necessary migration apart from migrating parameters is to initialize the initial ConsumerValSet for all existing consumer chains.
+Apart from running the ICS migrators, the provider chain also needs to initialize the `ConsumerValSet` for all existing consumer chains to ensure correct validator set replication.
 To do so, the following code should be added to the upgrade handler of the provider chain:
 ```go
 func InitICSEpochs(ctx sdk.Context, pk providerkeeper.Keeper, sk stakingkeeper.Keeper) error {